Enalean/tuleap-documentation-en/languages/en/deployment-guide/intro.rst

 9.7
 ===

-Update of git access log storage
+Update of Git access log storage
 --------------------------------

 Starting Tuleap 9.7 the logs of git read access (gitolite) change to save disk space and improve parsing time.
 As the